amin-codes/InstagramBot/README.md

 # Instagram Messaging Bot
-This was just a quick, fun project that I made to make a simple bot that can send custom messages to a specific user on Instagram.
+This was just a quick, fun project that I made to make a simple bot that can send custom messages to a specific user (or multiple users that receive the same/different messages) on Instagram.

 *Important Note*: Try to limit using the bot to about 7 times every 10 minutes because otherwise your Instagram account might get flagged for having too many login attempts (which then usually means that you have to wait about 10-15 minutes until you're allowed to login again).